sardell/cui-ng/directives/cui-wizard/README.md

   </cui-wizard>
 ```

-WARNING: If you're using ng-include to populate each step and you're using the `mobile-stack` feature, make sure to use only 1 ng-include with all of the content and use this syntax : '<div ng-include="'<path>.html'"></div>'
+WARNING: If you're using ng-include to populate each step and you're using the `mobile-stack` feature, make sure to use only 1 ng-include with all of the content and use this syntax : `<div ng-include="'<path>.html'"></div>`

 #### Variables
 1. `{{beggining Step}}` -> the step the wizard will start on.